 You are eligible to commence a maximum of two subsidised courses at the same qualification level in your lifetime.
 This restriction applies whether or not you complete the courses.
-For example, this means if you have already commenced two courses at the Certificate III level, you may only commence courses at the Certificate IV level (or above).
+For example, this means if you have already commenced two courses at a Certificate III level you may only commence courses at a Certificate IV level (or above).

 This restriction does not apply to courses on the Foundation Skills List or to students recommencing training in the same qualification (at the same or a different provider).

 In addition, eligible students can begin up to two subsidised courses in a year as long as you are not doing any more than two courses at a time.

 Please be advised that enrolling in Government funded subsidised courses may affect your future training options and eligibility for further Government subsidised training under the Skills First Program.

 Falsifying any information regarding eligibility for Government funding may result in you having to pay back the Government for the subsidised training

 What are the fees?

 - The Victorian Government will help cover the cost of training in a government subsidised place.
 You may still be required to cover some of the cost by paying tuition fees.

 - The student tuition fees as published are subject to change given individual circumstances at enrolment